Jessime/Excision/README.md

 CodeStories is the most engaging and efficient way to learn basic data analysis.

-The course is centered around an engaging storyline (you're a secret agent) and is broken into a series of levels.
+The course is centered around an engaging storyline (you're a secret agent!) and is broken into a series of levels.
 Each level contain a primary problem which teaches you a single concept or skill.
 To solve the problem, and make it to the next level, you'll write and submit code, which will be automatically validated.
 If you initially can’t solve the problem, a series of optional tasks are available for each level.